jessemillar/class-notes/tech-201/lessons/lesson-13.md

 	- Believed in the atomic theory of Democritus
 		- This belief caused them to not believe in any god or divine will
 	- Cared little for "ultimate truth"
+- Atoms are permanent and focused largely on shape

 ##### Hedonism
 - Sprung out of the Epicurean system